artonge/aalto/README.md

 # What I knew
-**Could have been nice to have**
-- Overview of what machine learning is and how it works

 **Naive knowledge**
 Deep learning is a kind of AI base on how humans learn.
 It consists of layers which will, one after the other, transform the data and produce an output.
 Each layer passes its output to the next layer.
 The final output is our answer.
 Those layers are mimicking neurones and how a human brain works.
-- vision: We feed a system lots of data telling him what those are.
+- **vision**: We feed a system lots of data telling him what those are.
 Later we ask him if a new piece of data is of the same kind than the previous data.
-- behavior: Given some observations, we ask a system to make operations to achieve a goal.
+- **behavior**: Given some observations, we ask a system to make operations to achieve a goal.
 The system can then learn what suit of operations make it closer or further from the goal.
 The more it practices, the better it gets.

+**Could have been nice to have**
+- Overview of what machine learning is and how it works

 # First use, with little knowledge on machine learning